-Richard Gill Headteacher at The Arthur Terry School in Sutton Coldfield is a National Leader of Education, an Associate for Entrust and presently sits on the Board for Birmingham Education Partnership (BEP).
+Richard Gill, CEO of The Arthur Terry Learning Partnership, is a National Leader of Education, an Associate for Entrust and presently sits on the Board for Birmingham Education Partnership (BEP).
 As a Cohort One Teaching School, Richard has been closely involved in the work of Teaching Schools since they were announced in 2000 and believes that they are one of the most exciting initiatives to come out of education in recent years.
+He is now the Chair of the National Teaching Schools Council.

-As the Lead School for a newly accredited School Centred Initial Teacher Training course (SCITT), accredited in May 2012, trainees in Maths, Physics, Chemistry and Drama are trained across the Teaching School Alliance.
-The school also leads on School Direct recruitment cross phase for the twenty two members of the alliance.
+Arthur Terry School is the Lead School for a successful School Centred Initial Teacher Training (SCITT), accredited in May 2012.
+Trainees in most secondary subjects, as well as primary education, are trained across the Teaching School Alliance.
+The school also leads on School Direct recruitment cross phase for members of the alliance.
 Through a Teaching Agency research and development project an innovative approach to ITT has been developed incorporating the principles of a ‘Lesson Study Model’.
 The Teaching Fellows trained in collaboration with a local HEI on this project, are now responsible for R&D projects developing T&L across the alliance.

 In addition the Alliance is currently working on a DfE funded Language project using talented and innovative practitioners leading on the development of KS2-3 transition and the development of quality of speaking and creative extended writing skills in the Secondary schools participating.